![]() Reference Site Map |

 All About Poe - Teachers’ Instructions - Student Activity Plan for Grades 6 -9, Student Directions from Thinkport's Student Activity Center.
 Knowing Poe - Main page.

-Edgar Allan Poe Collection - Enoch Pratt Free Library.
-Digital Collections of Edgar Allan Poe.
+The Edgar Allan Poe Digital Collection.
 See portrait of Edgar Allan Poe, wooden fragment from the coffin of Edgar Allan Poe, letters from Edgar Allan Poe to Maria Clemm and others, lock of hair of Virginia Clemm Poe, wife of Edgar Allan Poe, and more.

 Edgar Allan Poe: Lesson plans, biography, and teaching resources from Web English Teacher.